 9 min to complete

-In this lesson, we will explore how to connect to a ScyllaDB cluster using the Node.js driver.
+In this lesson, we will explore connecting to a ScyllaDB cluster using the Node.js driver.

 When creating applications that communicate with a database such as ScyllaDB, the programming language being used must have support for database connectivity.
 Since ScyllaDB is compatible with Cassandra, we can use any of the available Cassandra libraries.
 In Node.js, we use the cassandra-driver.
 Let’s begin by writing a sample Node.js application.